 Thunderbolt.

-This popular pose for runners may look easy, but don’t let that deceive you!
-If you’re tight in the lower legs and feet, as many runners are, you’ll really feel the effects of this stretch.
-It’s also great for avoiding one of the most painful side effects of frequent running: shin splints.
-Place a rolled-up mat under your knees to help stretch the fronts of ankles and muscles around the shins.
+Thunderbolt is a great way to avoid one of the most painful side effects of running: shin splints.
+Roll up a mat and place it between under your knees to help stretch the fronts of the ankles and muscles around the shins.

 Colly has previously run ‘Yoga for Runners’ workshops at Hotpod Yoga Brixton, and you can find more information about his teaching style and any tips on his website.